dafny-lang/dafny/Test/tutorial/induction-principle.md

 updating broken proofs.
 In addition, proving the `InductExprs_Cons` lemma for `VarUnchanged` also requires writing an assertion to help the SMT solver.

-The proof of correctness of `IsPure` which doesn't use the induction principle (`PureNoInductionPrinciple`) is a bit more tedious, because it requires changing the `Seq` case and introducing a proof about `InterpExprs`.
+The proof of correctness of `IsPure` that doesn't use the induction principle (`PureNoInductionPrinciple`) is a bit more tedious, because it requires changing the `Seq` case and introducing a proof about `InterpExprs`.